Human mobility networks reveal increased segregation in large cities

-We design our \metric (IS) metric such that it accommodates any interaction network, and thus NSI is a special case of our metric.
-Specifically, if \metric is computed for a synthetic interaction network under the unrealistic assumptions that a) people only interact with those in their home Census tract and b) they do so uniformly at random---then it is equivalent to NSI (Supplementary Figure \ref{fig:nsi_vs_mixed_model}).
-However, constructing such a synthetic interaction network from Census tracts has limited applicability to measuring segregation in the real world, because people may also interact with more heterogeneous populations as they visit other Census tracts for work, leisure, or other activities, a phenomenon we refer to as the \emph{visitor effect}.
-Furthermore, even within home tract, individuals may interact non-uniformly as they seek out people of similar economic standing; we refer to this as the \emph{homophily effect}.
-Thus, we instead leverage dynamic mobility data from cell phones to captures the extent of contact between diverse individuals throughout the day, and apply our metric, \metric (IS), to this real-world interaction network.
-An advantage of \metric is that it allows for direct comparability to NSI, because both measures are of the same underlying statistical quantity, but differ in their definition of the interaction network.
-Our results indicate that this choice of interaction network matters; IS is a stronger predictor of upward economic mobility (Extended Data Figure \ref{fig:external_validation}) as the two metrics are shown to be distinct (Supplementary Figure \ref{fig:low_correlation_figure_1}).
+We design our \metric (ES) metric such that it accommodates any exposure network, and thus NSI is a special case of our metric.
+Specifically, if \metric is computed for a synthetic exposure network under the unrealistic assumptions that a) people only cross paths with those in their home Census tract and b) they do so uniformly at random---then it is equivalent to NSI (Supplementary Figure \ref{fig:nsi_vs_mixed_model}).
+However, constructing such a synthetic exposure network from Census tracts has limited applicability to measuring segregation in the real world, because people may also be exposed to more heterogeneous populations as they visit other Census tracts for work, leisure, or other activities, a phenomenon we refer to as the \emph{visitor effect}.
+Furthermore, even within home tract, individuals may cross paths non-uniformly as they seek out people of similar socioeconomic status; we refer to this as the \emph{homophily effect}.
+Thus, we instead leverage dynamic mobility data from cell phones to captures the extent of contact between diverse individuals throughout the day, and apply our metric, \metric (ES), to this real-world exposure network.
+An advantage of \metric is that it allows for direct comparability to NSI, because both measures are of the same underlying statistical quantity, but differ in their definition of the exposure network.
+Our results indicate that this choice of exposure network matters; ES is a stronger predictor of upward economic mobility (Extended Data Figure \ref{fig:external_validation}) as the two metrics are shown to be distinct (Supplementary Figure \ref{fig:low_correlation_figure_1}).